cfengine/documentation/reference/promise-types/services.markdown

 The operating system may start a service at boot time, or it can be started by CFEngine.
 Either way, CFEngine will ensure that the service maintains the correct state (started, stopped, or disabled).
-On some operating systems, CFEngine also allows services to be started on demand, when they are needed.
-This is implemented though the `inetd` or `xinetd` daemon on Unix.
-Windows does not support this.

-CFEngine also allows for the concept of dependencies between services, and can automatically start or stop these, if desired.
+CFEngine supports the concept of dependencies between services, and can automatically start or stop these, if desired.
 Parameters can be passed to services that are started by CFEngine.